learn-co-curriculum/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 two arrays, seven nested objects, and sixteen key-value pairs where the value is a string.
 Add those all up (2 + 7 + 16), and you get our 25 recursive invocations!
-(If you're following along in the REPL, you can check the value of `counter` in the terminal after running the code.)
+(If you're following along in the REPL, you can check the value of `counter` by either adding it to the end of your code as shown above or by typing it into in the repl.it terminal window after running the code.)

 ## Modifying our Program to Better Handle Arrays